Learning Optimal Topology for Ad-hoc Robot Networks: Introduction

 \section{Introduction}

-The integration of robotics and communication networks has been led to the realization of unprecedented technologies without which many wide-spread applications of robot networks could not be achieved.
-Robot networks contribute to a multitude of critical missions such as surveillance \cite{pennisi2015multi}, search and rescue \cite{reich2006robot}, explorations \cite{pal2012multi}, collaborative communications \cite{alsamhi2020blockchain}, and mobilization of sensor networks \cite{batalin2004mobile}.
-Mobile networks are inherently ad-hoc, meaning one may exploit their communicational utilities without almost any need for immobile infrastructures.
-A robot network, similar to classical networks, requires a setting of communicational routes between its robots using which the passage of information can be feasible.
-The overall characterization of robots and their links involved in such routes is known as the topology of their network.
-A robot network shall constantly constitute a topology through which its robots are, either directly or indirectly, connected to each other.
+An ad-hoc robot network requires a setting of communicational routes between its robots using which the passage of information can be feasible.
+The overall characterization of robots of a network and their links involved in such routes is known as the topology of that network.
+A robot network shall constantly constitute a topology based on which its robots are, either directly or indirectly, connected to each other \cite{alsamhi2020blockchain,pennisi2015multi}.
 Topology dramatically impacts various aspects of communications in robot networks such as delay, fault tolerance, computation distribution, and connection reliability \cite{bertrand2013seeing}.
-Thus, finding the optimal topology, based on specific criteria, associated with a particular configuration of a robot network is often of utmost importance.
+Thus, finding the optimal topology, based on specific criteria, associated with a particular configuration of a robot network is often of utmost importance \z{in many applications such as rescue and search \cite{drew2021multi}, excavation \cite{caiazza2021application}, exploration \cite{macktoobian2013time}, etc.}

-Robot networks often enjoy high degrees of freedom associated with their robots which provide enough collective dexterity to perform their tasks.
-However, the cited rich dynamism must not jeopardize the connectivity of a their network.
-In particular, topology synthesis is essential in every motion planning step associated with the agents of a robot network.
-Accordingly, when some robots of a network need to move, their final locations have to be checked so that there is at least a topology that can cover their connectedness in the new configuration of their network.
-So, topology synthesis is a continual requirement of robot networks in the course of their operations.
-However, analytical syntheses of optimal topologies demand labor-intensive computations which are inefficient, should one take a massive network or complicated optimality criteria into account.
-In this regard, computational complexity of topology checking can exponentially grow in the case of particular topology formations \cite{xiangpeng2016unified,li2013bounded,mosteo2008multi,wattenhofer2004xtc,macktoobian2017optimal}, especially cycle topologies.
+Robot networks often enjoy high degrees of freedom associated with their robots which provide collective dexterity to perform their tasks.
+However, the cited rich dynamism must not jeopardize the connectivity of a their network topology \cite{batalin2004mobile}.
+Analytical syntheses of optimal topologies demand labor-intensive computations which are inefficient, should one take a massive network and/or complicated optimality criteria into account.
+In this regard, computational complexity of topology checking can exponentially grow in the case of particular topology formations \cite{xiangpeng2016unified,macktoobian2017optimal}, especially cycle topologies.